theneedyguy/squest-operator/README.md

 ### Upgrade

-To upgrade to a newer version of Squest, simply change the image value in the [Custom Resource](#custom-resource) under `squest.django.image` to a new version and apply the manifest.
+To upgrade to a newer version of Squest, simply change the image value in the [Custom Resource](#custom-resource) called `django_image` to a new version and apply the manifest.
 The operator will automatically create a new migration job and redeploy Squest with the new version.

 ### Uninstall